 Vary your routine

 Sticking with the same workout day in, day out is not just boring, it can also lead to elevated cortisol and adrenaline levels.
 This is a sign that you're under too much stress, and can lead to a weakened immune system.

 Try to vary your workout throughout the week by focusing on cardio one day, resistance another and flexibility the next.

 How often should you exercise?

 On all other days you should do a minimum of 30–40 minutes of moderate cardio exercise, such as a brisk walk, gentle cycle or BODYBALANCE™ class.

 For two to three days a week you should perform resistance exercises.
 Try to aim for eight to ten large muscle group movements such as squats, leg press, chest press and seated row performed for 8–12 repetitions.

 Three to four times a week, or after you exercise, you should look to stretch your major muscles.
 Hold stretches at the point of mild discomfort for 20–30 seconds, for three repetitions.

-Now we know the basic rules, it’s time to form the plan.
+Now we know the basic rules, it’s time to form a plan.
 A good weekly plan might look like this:

 Monday – Outside (vigorous)